Best Slackline Kit Review – Top 5 Most Balanced List for Oct. 2017

-You’ll pay a premium price over $100 for the Voodoo Slackers Trickline, but that’s not an unreasonable price for a high-quality, 100-foot line that will let you do flips and aerials with plenty of air.
+You’ll pay a premium price for the Voodoo Slackers Trickline, but that’s not an unreasonable price for a high-quality, 100-foot line that will let you do flips and aerials with plenty of air.
 If you’re into tricks (or you want to be), this is the kit you want.

 Specifications for the Voodoo Slackers 100-Feet Fearless Trickline Kit:

 Chances are good that you aren’t looking for a one-inch slackline kit, but the review team recommends the Balance Community if you’re the traditional type or advanced enough that you want the extra challenge.
 It’s the most expensive kit on our list (shouldn’t something “primitive” be less expensive?) but it’s very, very good.

 The one-inch tubular nylon webbing is 55 feet long, the kit comes with the more-complicated carabiners, rings including a tensioning ring that allows you to use different sizes of webbing, and pre-sized anchor slings (which require specific sizes of trees or anchors) needed to set up the line, and everything is extremely well built.
 The hardware is versatile and can be used for more advanced setups as you progress, and the primitive tensioning setup will let you use this kit for almost any type of slacklining as long as you get the tension right.

 The Balance Community is hard to find, expensive, and definitely not for beginners or those who want maximum fun with minimum setup work.
 It’s a terrific slacklining kit, though.